CassioML/cassio-website/docs/more_info.md

-If you want to see CassIO in action without runnig anything locally, as outlined in the ["Start Here"](/start_here/) page, just open a Colab example backed by an Astra DB cloud instance.
+If you want to see CassIO in action without running anything locally, as outlined in the ["Start Here"](/start_here/) page, just open a Colab example backed by an Astra DB cloud instance.